newtonguass/ADPenLab/Lab1_Reconn/lab0_user_computer_hunting.md

 1. Find the members of local group "POC"
     -
 1. Find all the logged User on the computer in the OU "student"

----
-## ACL and Group Policy
-1. Find the policy applied to your computer
-1. Enumerate all group policy
-1. Find who are applied GPO "test"
-1. Find who has the right to edit the OU "student" 1.
-Find who can change the password of "student0"